A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal and time-recursive scale-space model for temporal signals

 \subsection{Time-causal temporal scale-space kernels over continuous temporal domain}

 Among the above primitive smoothing kernels, we recognize the Gaussian kernel, which is a good and natural temporal smoothing kernel to use when analysing pre-recorded signals in offline scenarios.
-When analysing temporal signals in a real-time situation, or when modelling biological processes that operate in real time, we cannot, however, use a temporal smoothing kernel that requires access to information in the future.
-For building a time-causal temporal scale-space representation, the truncated exponential kernels are therefore the only possible primitive time-causal temporal smoothing kernels (Lindeberg and Fagerstr{\"o}m \citeyear{LF96-ECCV})
+When analysing temporal signals in a real-time situation, or when modelling biological processes that operate in real time, we cannot, however, use a temporal smoothing kernel that requires access to information in the future relative to any time moment.